 3. Complete an interview with the Volunteer Coordinator and additional staff as required to determine whether there is an appropriate volunteer or intern position available for you.

 4. The Volunteer Coordinator will contact you to suggest a placement that meets your skills, interests and availability as well as the needs of the IRC in Phoenix and the population we serve.

-5. Once you complete an interview and agree to a suggested position with the Volunteer Coordinator, the IRC will conduct a background check.
-Your volunteer or intern placement will only be confirmed after your background check is cleared.
-The IRC in Phoenix respectfully requests that you consider donating $30 toward the cost of your background check.
+5. Once you complete an interview and agree to a suggested position with the Volunteer Coordinator, the IRC will conduct a background check and request proof of a valid Arizona Fingerprint Clearance Card.
+New fingerprint clearance card applicants should apply under ARS 46-141.
+Your volunteer or intern placement will only be confirmed after your IRC background check is cleared and you have provided proof of a valid Arizona Fingerprint Clearance Card.
+The IRC in Phoenix respectfully requests that you consider donating $30 toward the cost of your IRC background check.